Deceptions in the time of the 'alternative facts' president

-1 of3 FILE - In this Jan.
-9, 2020, file photo President Donald Trump listens as Secretary of the Interior David Bernhardt delivers remarks on proposed changes to the National Environmental Policy Act, at the White House in Washington.
+1 of3 FILE - In this Feb.
+18, 2020, file photo President Donald Trump talks with reporters before boarding Air Force One for a trip to Los Angeles to attend a campaign fundraiser in Andrews Air Force Base, Md.
 In Trump's presidency, fact checking became a cottage industry unto itself.
 And “alternative facts" became a buzzphrase, coined by one of his admiring aides.
 Evan Vucci/AP Show More Show Less

 2 of3 FILE - In this Nov.
 4, 2020, file photo President Donald Trump speaks to an election night party in the East Room of the White House in Washington.
 In Trump's presidency, fact checking became a cottage industry unto itself.
 And “alternative facts" became a buzzphrase, coined by one of his admiring aides.
 Evan Vucci/AP Show More Show Less

-3 of3 FILE - In this Feb.
-18, 2020, file photo President Donald Trump talks with reporters before boarding Air Force One for a trip to Los Angeles to attend a campaign fundraiser in Andrews Air Force Base, Md.
+3 of3 FILE - In this Jan.
+9, 2020, file photo President Donald Trump listens as Secretary of the Interior David Bernhardt delivers remarks on proposed changes to the National Environmental Policy Act, at the White House in Washington.
 In Trump's presidency, fact checking became a cottage industry unto itself.
 And “alternative facts" became a buzzphrase, coined by one of his admiring aides.
 Evan Vucci/AP Show More Show Less

 WASHINGTON (AP) — Truth caught up with Donald Trump after years of giving chase.